AreXe/JavaCourse/README.md

-#JavaCourse
+# JavaCourse
-My work of Java lessons
+My work of Java lessons along with front-end development for web applications